 Later that the day, Kerry compared Asad to Hitler.
 Yet Kerry was not even in the room when Obama decided to ostensibly delay the strikes.
 Despite this personal embarrassment, Kerry went along with the new policy.
 And it was Kerry, on 9 September, who committed the “major goof” that led to Obama cancelling the strikes entirely.
 In a very strange press conference, where Kerry said the Obama team was proposing an “unbelievably small, limited kind of effort” against Asad, Kerry then added that the U.S. would abandon the military option if Asad handed over his CWMD within a week.

 In the Obama administration’s telling, the Russians pounced on Kerry’s statement and a deal was struck.
-But Russia proposed this scheme in June 2012, at the latest, a full fifteen months earlier, and just days before, on 6 September, Putin had voiced it again to Obama personally.
+But Russia proposed this scheme in June 2012, at the latest, a full fifteen months earlier, and just days before, on 6 September, Russian ruler Vladimir Putin had voiced it again to Obama personally.
 Obama had broadcast his desire to be taken off the hook and the Kremlin obliged.
 On 11 September 2013, Obama revoked his threats against Asad, saying he had found a “peaceful” solution.
 Russia was returned to the Middle East with the appearance of a Great Power and, despite Kerry’s unhinged claim in 2014 that “100 percent” of the CWMD was removed from Syria, the regime never surrendered its WMD.
 Asad had an excellent reason to hold on to the WMD: for as long as he was disarming not disarmed, it created an interest in his survival to retain control of the weapons.